Holiday Pay claims limited to two years from July 2015

 However, certain types of claim, for example for statutory sick pay, maternity, adoption pay and so on, are excluded from the two year limitation.

 Confirms the Working Time Regulations 1998 do not give employees a contractual right to paid holiday.

 The Regulations make it explicit that an employee’s right to paid holiday, under the Working Time Regulations is not a contractual right that is part of an employee’s employment contract, but is instead a separate statutory right.

 The purpose of this is to prevent employees bringing contractual claims based on the Working Time Regulations in the civil courts, where the limitation period would be 6 years.
 This may be significant where the terms relating to contractual holiday are different to holiday entitlement under the Working Time Regulations.

 Only applies to any claims for unlawful deductions presented to a Tribunal after 1 July 2015

 There is a risk that employees will bring claims before this date in order to avoid the limitation period.

 While the new Regulations are helpful this area remains complex and any liability on employers to pay additional holiday pay will ultimately depend on the contractual arrangements between the employer and worker, the type of remuneration, the specific circumstances of the worker and the dates of the holiday taken historically.

-Please contact Moorepay if you receive this type of claim and we will assist you in dealing with the claim.
+Please book a consultation if you receive this type of claim and we will assist you in dealing with the claim.